2024 DRI Product Liability Conference

 Allison Weyand, Frost Brown Todd, Louisville, KY

-Clair Battle, CNH , Chicago, IL
+Claire Battle, CNH , Chicago, IL

-Case Law Update on US Supreme Court’s Ruling in Mallory v.
+Case Law Update on U.S. Supreme Court’s Ruling in Mallory v.
 Norfolk Southern Railway

 A discussion of Mallory, in which personal jurisdiction was found in Pennsylvania for any company registered to do business there, regardless of other factors.
 Update will also cover more recent rulings interpreting and applying Mallory.